Uncertainty and Robustness of Surplus Extraction

 They consider auctions in which the seller can observe samples from a finite set of possible distributions of buyers' valuations, and can condition the mechanism on these samples.
 They give tight bounds on the number of samples needed for full extraction using dominant strategy incentive compatible mechanisms.
+Albert et al. (2019) study related sampling and estimation problems for a monopolistic seller facing a single buyer, and consider mechanisms that relax incentive and participation constraints by only requiring that these hold with high probability.
+Their focus is primarily on computational aspects of finding optimal mechanisms in this class.
+They give conditions under which the optimal such mechanism can be computed in polynomial time, and under which it can be learned using a polynomial number of samples from the buyer's distribution.
 Instead, we consider the more general setting of McAfee and Reny (1992), and assume that the designer does not have access to samples from the distribution of buyers' rents, while knowing the set of possible such distributions.
 We then give conditions under which full surplus extraction is possible regardless of buyers' beliefs.